VARK and Validity

 THE RATIONALE FOR MULTIPLE CHOICES.

 If multimodality is the expectation in life situations, we should allow for it in the structure of the VARK questionnaire and that is why respondents can choose more than one answer to each question.
-But clearly if everyone chose every answer for every question then VARK would provide few insights into their strategies for learning.
+But clearly if everyone chose every answer for every question, VARK would provide few insights into their preferred strategies for learning.
 Allowing for multiple choices, however, reduces the discrimination of VARK.
-So on one hand we say that multimodality is the norm, but on the other hand we are really interested in the relative strengths of particular preferences within individuals.
-It is the ability of VARK to allow multiple choices, yet point out a person’s preferences in their profile of four scores, that is its strength.
+So on one hand we say that multimodality is the norm, but on the other hand we are really interested in the relative strengths of particular preferences within individual learners.
+It is the ability of VARK to allow multiple choices, yet point out a learner’s preferences in their profile of four scores, that is its strength.

 If the database indicated that respondents’ choices were distributed evenly across all options then it is likely that the questionnaire would provide less discriminatory information for its respondents – most would be all-four – V, A, R, and K. The options to each question are designed so that those with a particularly strong preference will choose the response that matches that preference even when the situation in the question stem is biased towards another mode.
 That is how VARK discriminates and for that reason the proportion of respondents choosing each option in a question is unlikely to be close to 25% for each question.
 It is more likely that one or sometimes two options in each question will be very attractive to most and that only those with a strong preference will choose a different option aligned with their modal preference(s).

 Those who have a single-preference may continue to choose the weakest options despite the attraction of the dominant option (see later).
 An uneven distribution across the options is expected.
-Table One shows this feature in the proportions (percentages) for each question taken from the June to December 2017 database (n=176053).
+Table One shows this feature in the proportions (percentages) for each question taken from ta recent database (n=176053).